kengonakajima/luajit-mysql/README.md

 MySQL binding for LuaJIT with FFI
 ====

+How to Use
+====
+see test.lua

 Requirements
 ====
  - OSX: libmysqlclient.dylib
  - Linux: (not implemented yet)

-Usage
+Limitations
 ====
- - Blocking interface

-    see test.lua .

- - Async interface (target on luvit)

-    to write

-Performance
+Only supports blocking interface (libmysqlclient)

+TODO
 ====
-to write
+ - async : Tough. need to modify luvit, libuv